kibook/s1kd-tools/tools/s1kd-newdm/README.md

 `.dmtypes` file
 ---------------

 This file sets the default type (schema) for data modules based on their info code.
-By default, the program will search the current directory for a file named `.dmtypes`, but any file can be specified by using the -D option.
+By default, the program will search the current directory and parent directories for a file named `.dmtypes`, but any file can be specified by using the -D option.

 Each line consists of an info code, a schema identifier, and optionally a default info name.
 Example: